Farm Land Exchanges

 Please note there are several rules that need to be followed in a 1031 exchange.
 Please request our 1031 Exchange Guide for more information.

 Because of today’s economy, many farmers have had their wealth increase quite a bit over the last ten years.
 Never has tax planning been more important with the current set of tax laws.
-If you have questions about 1031 exchanges, feel free to contact Dave Owens at 239-333-1031 for a free consultation.
+If you have questions about 1031 exchanges, feel free to contact our 1031 team at 239-333-1031 for a free consultation.

 Recently, we were involved in an exchange of farmland in southern Michigan.
 Approximately 100 acres were sold at a fair market value of $11,000 per acre and exchanged into a new parcel that was more advantageous for farming in regards to proximity and ability to grow certain crops.
 All sales proceeds were invested into the new farmland.
 Not only was the tax deferred, more profitable crops could be grown, and it was closer to the main farm.